ibaylov/mbtiny/README.md

 Note: before you consider using this library please take a look at the *Limitations* section.

+# Your feedback matters

+I provide this code to you in hope you'll find it useful without seeking any profit or other benefits.
+So if you find it useful please drop a comment or hit the star button above.

 ## Motivation

 A few years ago I had to do a side project for building automation, centered around Modbus-operated ATmega328p actuator controllers.